-The land administration system provides the infrastructure for implementation of land policies and land management strategies, and underpins the operation of efficient land markets and effective land use management.
-The cadastre is at the core of any LAS.
+The Land Administration System provides the infrastructure for implementation of land policies and land management strategies, and underpins the operation of efficient land markets and effective and use management.

-The spatial data infrastructure provides access to and interoperability of the cadastral information and other land information.
+The Spatial Data Infrastructure provides access to and interoperability of the cadastral information and other land information.

-The cadastre provides the spatial integrity and unique identification of every land parcel usually through a cadastral map updated by cadastral surveys.
-The parcel identification provides the link for securing rights in land, controlling the use of land and connecting the ways people use their land with their understanding of land.
+The Cadastre provides the spatial integrity and unique identification of every land parcel usually through a cadastral map updated by cadastral surveys.
+The parcel identification provides the link for securing land rights and controlling land use.

-The land parcel is the foundation of the hierarchy because it reflects the way people use land in their daily lives.
-It is the key object for identification of land rights and administration of restrictions and responsibilities in the use of land.
-The land parcel links the system with the people.
+The Land Parcel is the key object for identification of land rights and administration of restrictions and responsibilities in the use of land.
+The land parcel simply links the system with the people.